MirabbosEgamberdiyev/MirabbosEgamberdiyev/README.md

 I'm a Software Engineer based in Uzbekistan.

 ### NOW
-- ✨ I am currently writing a program for the hotel management system.
+- ✨ I am currently writing a program for the hotel management system and study center management system.

 ### BIO
 - 🏢 Currently studying at Najot Talim.